malimccalla/cv/README.md

 - 12 week, full-time computer programming course based on the principles of software craftsmanship
 - Focus on writing clean, test-driven code.
 - Object-oriented design, abiding by SOLID principles
-- Team work based on Agile development
+- Teamwork based on Agile development

 **British Academy Of New Music (2009 - 2011)**